 By Ashwin Dewan

-Rohita Jain, mother to four-year-old Aakash, is a parent who is fully aware of the difficulties of handling a child with asthma.
-For Aakash has frequent attacks of asthma, both at school and at home.
+Four-year-old Aakash has frequent attacks of asthma.
 During his bouts of asthma, he suffers from difficulty in breathing, experiences pain in his chest and coughs without stopping.
-Sometimes, Rohita has no clue how to handle these asthma attacks that spring up anytime and anywhere.
+His mother Ronita suffers from anxiety whenever Aakash has asthma attacks outside.
+Sometimes, Ronita has no clue how to handle these asthma attacks that spring up anytime and anywhere.

 Although asthma is common in all age groups, it usually begins in childhood.

 "There are many types of asthma such as cardiac asthma, wheezing asthma, and specific types of asthma that are transmitted from the parent to child.
 Sometimes, allergic rashes in children can be a precursor to asthma, which can also be triggered by viral infection or a food allergy.
-Sometimes, even chocolate, cake, ice cream, citrus fruits, seafood, etc. can cause asthma,” says G.S.Kailash.
+Sometimes, even chocolate, cake, ice cream, citrus fruits, seafood, etc. can cause asthma,” says G S Kailash, a pulmonologist from Chennai.

 Asthma triggers vary from one child to another.
 For some, it may be pollen while for others it may be the cold air or even smoke from a cigarette.
 Learning to identify asthma triggers goes a long way in handling asthma attacks in children.
 Take the doctor's help to identify triggers and understand ways through which you can help your child.
 Some common asthma triggers are cold, pollen, dust mites, dampness, etc.